 1861 - very good vintage (see also under comet vintages )

-1870 - above-average vintage, the average yield of the years 1870 to 1879 in Germany was 17 hectoliters per hectare
+1870 - above-average vintage, the average yield from 1870 to 1879 in Germany was 17 hectoliters per hectare

-1880 - documentary evidence Eiswein in Germany
+1880 - documented Eiswein in Germany

-1890 - documentary evidence Eiswein in Germany
+1890 - documented Eiswein in Germany

-1900 - very good and sought after vintage, a so-called "picture book summer"
+1900 - very good and sought-after vintage, a so-called "picture book summer"

 1926 - very good vintage, especially France (Bordeaux)